 Child Development Academic Programs

-The Child Development Academic program at Tulsa Community College is accredited by the National Association for the Education of Young Children Associate Degree program.
+The Child Development academic program at Tulsa Community College is accredited by the National Association for the Education of Young Children Associate Degree program (NAEYC).

-The Child Development programs will prepare students for a variety of careers working with young children and their families.
+Child Development programs will prepare students for a variety of careers working with young children and their families.
 Whether students choose to pursue an Associate of Science degree (AS), Associate of Applied Science degree (AAS) or Certificate program, they will receive the skills and knowledge necessary to achieve their child development career goals.
-(See links for plans of study)